 - 2 feet of 5/8″-wide grosgrain ribbon

-- Rotary fabric rotary cutter
+- Rotary fabric rotary cutter, clear fabric ruler, and self-healing mat

 - Thread